-I appreciate Alex Jahanbani, Editor-in-Chief of ME life in Iran (something a normal tourist would never Printer, for helping organize the post-lectures excursion to learn about the architectural history of Iran.
+I appreciate Alex Jahanbani, Editor-in-Chief of ME Printer, for helping organize the post-lectures excursion to learn about the architectural history of Iran.

 It was very hospitable and courteous of Morteza Tafreshi, co-editor, Sanat e Chap, graphics arts magazine, to have provided car, hotel, meals, and all guide services to show me the natural beauty and several thousand years of cultural history of Iran during the four days that were available.